Golem-Base/docs/part2.md

 The [TypeScript SDK](https://github.com/Golem-Base/typescript-sdk) allows you to write code in TypeScript that interfaces with a Golem-base-geth node, allowing you to store entities, update them, and delete them.

+In the following instructions, we will:

+1. Set up your environment for both node.js and TyepScript

+2. Create some TypeScript code that will generate a private key file that's needed for connecting to a the Golem-base-geth node; this private.key file also contains an Ethereum address embedded in it

+3. Optionally run the code (unless you already have a private.key file)

+4. Add funds using the address embedded in the private.key file

+5. Create TypeScript code that connects to the node, stores two entities, and retrieves them.

+This will provide an easy starting point that you can build on for your own applications.

 ## Configure the TypeScript environment

 Let's configure your environment.
 Start by creating a new folder to hold your project: